dash-ui/styles/README.md

 }))
 ```

-You can also strongly type your CSS tokens using a module declaration:
+You can also strongly type your design tokens using a module declaration:

 [Play with this example on **CodeSandbox**](https://codesandbox.io/s/dash-uistyles-strongly-typed-tokens-example-2-yk9bc?file=/src/App.tsx)